 Hikers of all abilities will delight in the more than 30 miles of trails encompassing nearly 2,000 acres of the Boothbay Region Land Trust.
 You'll cross meadows into wetlands and onto rugged coasts.
 The Gregory Hiking Trail is for beginners, looping from woods to the Back River and the Sheepscot River.
 Saunders Reserve is good for intermediate hikers and offers nearly 23 acres looping down a hillside through evergreens and hardwoods.
 Experienced hikers will enjoy Ovens Mouth Preserve's 146 acres of pine forests as well as sightings of eagles, osprey, and otters.

 Boothbay enjoys an enviable position in the heart of Lincoln County, Maine, and the Boothbay Region, making our Boothbay vacation rentals a great base from which to explore the entire rugged coast.
 East Boothbay is mere minutes away and boasts the Boothbay Sea and Science Center, and Linekin Preserve & Burley Loop, two of the area's best hiking spots.
-Quaint and charming Nobleboro is also nearby and is known as a fishing destination nonpareil.
-Boothbay Harbor is the centerpiece of the region, and features two lights houses and the Maine State Aquarium as well as a wealth of rugged coast and wetlands.
+Quaint and charming Nobleboro is also nearby, known as a fishing destination nonpareil.
+Boothbay Harbor is the centerpiece of the region, featuring two lights houses and the Maine State Aquarium as well as a wealth of rugged coast and wetlands.

 Whatever you choose to do - soak up the clean air or the fragrance of the bountiful blooms - our Boothbay vacation rentals offer the best place to relax and recharge in coastal Maine splendor.